iterative/dvc.org/content/docs/start/experiments/experiment-collaboration.md

 ---
-title: 'Get Started: Experiment Management'
+title: 'Get Started: Experiment Collaboration'
 description:
-  'Manage your experiments and share them with others using software engineering best practices.'
+  'Share your experiments with others, persist and apply your changes using Git branches and software engineering best practices.'
 ---

-# Get Started: Experiment Management
+# Get Started: Experiment Collaboration

-After having compared all the experiments, you still need to agree on which one is the best and manage the remaining candidates. <abbr>DVC Experiments</abbr>
+After having compared some experiments' results and parameters, you still need to agree on which one is the best, share it, persist it into Gi, and do some house keeping on the rejected experiments.

-are fully compatible with Git workflows, so you can manage the experiments using software engineering best practices.
+<abbr>DVC Experiments</abbr> are fully compatible with Git workflows.
+You can
+share, manage and collaborate on experiments and related code changes using software engineering best practices.
+There is no need for a different system or paradigm to track and version experiments.

 ## Sharing